scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ## Processes

 An ISD is governed by voting ASes.
 In existing deployments, voting ASes may produce a regulations document to facilitate operations.
 Such document typically describes:

+  - governance structure
   - roles and responsibilities
+  - admission criteria
   - processes
-  - admission criteria
-  - protection measures for keys (e.g., use of HSMs)
+  - protection measures for keys (e.g. use of HSMs)
   - actions in case of compromise or regulations breach
-  - governance structure

-  This drafts describes a typical TRC signing ceremony in [](#initial-ceremony), further processes are outside of the scope of this document.
+  This draft describes a typical TRC signing ceremony in [](#initial-ceremony), further processes are outside of the scope of this document.

 # Security Considerations